Kaori61/crime-data-analysis/README.md

 * Monitor borough performance.
 * Identify crime types that need attention.
 * Improve case closure rate.
+* Identify which day of the week experience the highest levels of crime.

 ## Hypothesis and how to validate?
 ### 1. Certain crime have higher positive outcome rate than others.